 It’s not often I blog about non architectural topics but hey, I’ve got a platform and why shouldn’t I use it!
 And this blog post gives a little bit of personal background & why we should feel proud over what we have done rather than what we didn’t:

-Well, in the ’80′s I was big into doing triathlons and my ‘career’ culminated in me doing the Nice International Triathlon in 1990.
+Well, in the ’80’s I was big into doing triathlons and my ‘career’ culminated in me doing the Nice International Triathlon in 1990.
 I did my first triathlon in 1983 (inspired by Julie Moss who crawled over the finish line of the Hawaii Ironman the previous year, where I came 2nd in my age group in the Tanner’s Hatch Triathlon.
 It was always my dream to complete the Hawaii Ironman but alas it was not to be; the 2nd place was by best performance and over the years I secumbed to fast competitors and injuries.
 I tried to qualify in 1989 in Roth, Germany but the sheer pace of speed was something I could not match (won incidentally by Jurgen Zack a huge (and fast) German 19 year old).
-Amazingly (thanks probably to German efficiency), they’ve kept all the results of every Roth Ironman going back to 1987, here’s my year (1989) and I’m a lot of pages back in 806th place!:
+You’ll find me in 806th place!:

 I know it’s said by a lot of people but time does pass incredibly quickly, it only seems a few years ago that I was doing triathlons but what truly brought it home was Nick Holmes website where the triathlons I did were in the (ancient) History section.

 Nick has some great triathlon images of the time that we can have a good laugh at now; blingless triathlete on bike and low-key, scaffolding based finishing line of typical triathlon at the time (Kings Lynn) together with copies of the posters advertising the race.